Overview

 band of boxes within a fairly constant price range.
 Boxes in these areas

-will generally be fat in shape, reflecting larger volume because the
+will generally be "flat" in shape (i.e., shorter and wider), reflecting larger volume because the

 (of either acquiring or ridding their shares), volume tends to diminish.